HECVAT Category

 Describe how long your organization has conducted business in this area.

-This question is asking about your organization's experience and history in handling payment card data and related security compliance.
+Track record is what reviewers want to gauge: how long your organization has operated in handling payment card data and the related security compliance.
 The PCI DSS (Payment Card Industry Data Security Standard) is a set of security requirements for organizations that handle credit card information.

 Do you have existing higher education customers?

-This question is asking whether your company or service has existing customers in the higher education sector.
+Track record in higher education is the concern, and whether your company already serves customers in that sector.
 While it appears in the PCI DSS category, it's primarily about understanding your experience serving educational institutions rather than a direct PCI compliance question.

 ResponseHub is the product I wish I had when I was a CTO